Our fostering team answer some frequently asked questions around fostering.

 Would previous convictions prevent me from fostering?

 A previous criminal conviction would not necessarily disqualify you from fostering, it would depend upon the nature of the conviction and when it occurred.
-It is standard for us to do a DBS check so we would need you to discuss any convictions with us as soon as possible so that we could decide whether or how it might affect your application.
+An enhanced DBS check is required for all fostering applicants, so we would need you to discuss any convictions with us as soon as possible so that we could decide whether or how it might affect your application.
 This information would remain conﬁdential.

 Do I receive any training once approved?